datagrok-ai/public/packages/PowerGrid/README.md

 ## Sparklines

 Sparklines are small charts that are built based on numerical columns.
 They help users to analyze and compare objects in data sets quickly by presenting them in a visual way.
-In Datagrok sparklines are available in four different reprentations: sparklines, bar charts, pie charts, and radar charts.
+Datagrok offers four types of sparklines: sparklines, bar charts, pie charts, and radar charts.

 Sparklines come in handy when you want to have a brief look at your data set and form a first impression.
-Lets check the example:
+Let's check the example:

 Imagine that we have a table filled with the patients data.